 Makes 12 bars

-The large block of the soap base is smooth and silky, and it cuts easily with a kitchen knife.
-Slice the soap base into strips, then cubes, and place them inside the microwave safe measuring cup.
+- The large block of the soap base is smooth and silky, and it cuts easily with a kitchen knife.
+First, slice the soap base into strips, then cubes, and place them inside the microwave-safe measuring cup.

-Melt in the microwave in 30 second increments, stirring well in between to ensure that the soap is completely melted.
+2. Next, melt in the microwave in 30-second increments, stirring well in between to ensure that the soap is completely melted.
 It took three 30 second heatings for each batch to 100% melt.
 My pyrex measuring cup was only big enough to melt half of the soap at one time, so I ended up making 2 batches out of the 2 lbs of soap base.

-Once the soap is completely melted, add 25-30 drops of lavender essential oil.
-You can add more if you want a stronger scent.
+3. Once the soap is completely melted, add 25-30 drops of lavender essential oil.
+You can add more if you want your scent of lavender to be stronger.
 Then add about 3 tablespoons full of dried lavender flowers.
 You can add more or less depending on how many you want for texture.

-Once all of that is stirred well, pour it into the soap mold and let sit for at least 45 minutes to cool.
-The 2 lbs of soap exactly fits to make 12 bars using this mold.
+5. Once all of that is stirred well, pour soap base into the soap mold and let sit for at least 45 minutes to cool.
+The 2 lbs of soap exactly fit to make 12 bars using this mold.

-I found some burlap and purple raffia that I had in my craft stash to wrap around the soap.
-I also had some brown flower tape that I found in the Walmart clearance section.
+6. I found some burlap and purple raffia that I had in my craft stash to wrap around the soap.
+While shopping at Walmart (clearance section) I stumbled upon adorable brown flower tape.
 I also like to use these made-over cookie tins to hold the soaps when giving them as a gift.
 This is great for Christmas, Mother’s Day, teacher gifts – so many possibilities with this! 🙂

 If you decide to make your own, I’d love to see some pictures and hear about your experience!
-This is a very versatile homemade soap recipe where you can add different scents and experiment with creating your own custom bar of soap!
-Also check out this Lemon Poppy Seed Homemade Soap Recipe or this Fall Scented Glycerin Soap!
-I also have a Frankincense and Pine recipe specifically for Christmas!
-It would be nice to have all varieties and wrap them up in a gift basket!
+This is a very versatile homemade soap recipe where you can add different scents and experiment with creating your own custom bar soap!